 Savannah Guthrie calls out Trump: "You're the president — you're not like someone's crazy uncle"

-Guthrie asked Mr. Trump about his retweet this week of a conspiracy theory that Biden orchestrated the killing Seal Team 6 to cover up the fake death of Osama Bin Laden.
+Guthrie asked Mr. Trump about his retweet this week of a conspiracy theory that Biden orchestrated to have Seal Team 6 killed to cover up the fake death of Osama Bin Laden.

 "Why would you send a lie like that to your followers?"
 Guthrie asked him.